abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

 ## Task 1: Update Azure Local

-In this task, you wil perform updates on the localboxcluster Azure Local resource using the Azure portal.
+In this task, you will perform updates on the localboxcluster Azure Local resource using the Azure portal.
 The process involves verifying resources, selecting updates, and installing them via the Update Manager.

 1. On the **Azure portal**, in search bar type **Resource groups (1)** and select **Resource groups (2)** under the services.